-Furthermore, a multi-center (eight obesity centers, 1 in the United States and 7 in Brazil) retrospective study was conducted on 558 subjects undergoing APC for WR after RYGB[30].
+Furthermore, a multicenter (eight obesity centers, one in the United States and seven in Brazil) retrospective study was conducted on 558 subjects undergoing APC for WR after RYGB[30].
 The mean WL was considered statistically significant, being 6.5, 7.7 and 8.3 kg at 6, 12 and 24 mo, respectively (P < 0.0001).
 At a 1 and 2 year follow-up the group with BMI < 30 kg/m2 had a greater TBWL than the group with BMI ≥ 30 kg/m2.

 Finally, a randomized controlled study was performed on patients with WR, comparing APC vs multidisciplinary approach only[31].
 Two groups counting a total of 42 patients were analyzed (22 APC and 20 controls).
-At a 14 mo follow-up, with a crossover at 6 mo, satiety and WL were significantly improved in the APC group and after crossover.
-A significant WL (9.73 vs + 1.38) in the APC group was observed, as well as the reduction of the outlet size (P < 0.001), early satiation (P < 0.001) and improvement of quality of life (P = 0.04).
+At a 14 mo follow-up with a crossover at 6 mo, satiety and WL were significantly improved in the APC group and after crossover.
+A significant WL (9.73 vs + 1.38) in the APC group was observed as well as the reduction of the outlet size (P < 0.001), early satiation (P < 0.001) and improvement of quality of life (P = 0.04).
 However, concerning the total mean WL along the whole follow-up period almost the same WL was observed in both groups.

 In terms of WL, early satiation and quality of life improvement, the management of the GJA with APC appears to be safe and effective.
-Many positive results in treatment of WR after RYBG gives APC the chance to be used as a dual therapy together with other restrictive endoscopic procedures.
+Many positive results in treatment of WR after RYGB gives APC the chance to be used as a dual therapy together with other restrictive endoscopic procedures.

 Full-thickness suturing TORe

 The introduction of full-thickness suturing technique has made an important breakthrough in the endoscopic treatment of obesity.
 A special role of this novel endoscopic technology, named suturing TORe (S-TORe), is reserved for the treatment of WR after RYGB.
-Many case reports, case series, prospective studies, systematic reviews and metanalyses are establishing this procedure as the most frequent and commonly used.
+Many case reports, case series, prospective studies, systematic reviews and meta-analyses are establishing this procedure as the most frequent and commonly used.

-Full-thickness tissue acquisition and suturing has been improved by a new OverStitch device (Apollo Endosurgery, Austin, TX) made up of an over-the-scope single or double-channel suturing device with a curved needle driver and a catheter type tissue screw (Helix) to ensure sequential full-thickness bites (Figure 1), using a non-absorbable 2.0 polypropylene filament, to provide simple running stitches or more complex suture patterns (vest-over-pants or purse-string stitches)[32,33].
+Full-thickness tissue acquisition and suturing has been improved by a new OverStitch device (Apollo Endosurgery, Austin, TX) made up of an over-the-scope single or double-channel suturing device with a curved needle driver and a catheter type tissue screw (Helix) to ensure sequential full-thickness bites (Figure 1), using a non-absorbable 2.0 polypropylene filament to provide simple running stitches or more complex suture patterns (vest-over-pants or purse-string stitches)[32,33].
 The suture reloading is performed during the procedure, without removing the device out of patient.

-One of the main characteristics of this procedure is the possibility of its combination with APC[34] and other potentially GJA restrictive techniques, such as endoscopic submucosal dissection (ESD-TORe)[35].
+One of the main characteristics of this procedure is the possibility of its combination with APC[34] and other potentially GJA restrictive techniques, such as endoscopic submucosal dissection TORe[35].
 The electrocautery injury inducing the subsequent mucosal scarring process plays a key role in GJA reduction.
-An enlarged GJA diameter has been demonstrated to be a significant risk factor for WR after RYGB[11] and therefore the measurement of the GJA and gastric pouch is mandatory before performing S-TORe.
+An enlarged GJA diameter has been demonstrated to be a significant risk factor for WR after RYGB[11], and therefore the measurement of the GJA and gastric pouch is mandatory before performing S-TORe.

 The efficacy of S-TORe was highlighted in a multicenter randomized study that provided level I evidence that TORe reduces WR following RYGB[36].
 Patients undergoing TORe showed a statistically significant WL from baseline (3.5%) than sham controls (0.4%).
 Patients undergoing TORe achieved a higher rate of WL or weight stabilization compared to controls (96% vs 78%, respectively; P < 0.019).